paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

   (B) is subject to restrictions on alienation imposed by the United States on Indian lands (including native Hawaiian homelands);

-  (C) is owned by a Regional Corporation or a Village Corporation, as such terms are defined in section 3(g) and 3(j) of the Alaska Native Claims Settlement Act, respectively ([43 U.S.C.
-1602(g)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1602/g&num=0&edition=prelim), (j)); or
+  (C) is located in the State of Alaska within a region established under section 7(a) of the Alaska Native Claims Settlement Act ([43 U.S.C.
+1606(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1606/a&num=0&edition=prelim));

-  (D) is on any island in the Pacific Ocean if such land is, by cultural tradition, communally-owned land, as determined by the Secretary.
+  (D) is on any island in the Pacific Ocean if such land is, by cultural tradition, communally-owned land, as determined by the Secretary;

+  (E) is defined by the Secretary of the Interior and recognized by the United States as land over which an Indian Tribe has governmental dominion; or

+  (F) is on any land that the Secretary determines is provided to Native American veterans because of their status as Native Americans.

 (2) The term “Native American veteran” means any veteran who is a Native American.